CHAMPION316/Gourmet-Chow/README.md

 ### 2.2.
 Features left to implement in the future

-- Add sections that will separate the videos as the libray grows by dates and categories.
+- Create the backend for the website that allows functionality between colliding dates and times.
-- Be able to submit the form and receive a confirmation when signing up for the newsletter.
+- Create a downloadable pdf version of the food menu by adding a clikable link to the page.
-- Add a featured page for testimonials on clients that have experienced positive changes.
+- Add a google maps image of the address when on the **About Us** page or have google maps open when clicking on the address on the footer.
-- Add a section with testimonials and customer reviews.
+- Have a notification window pop up when clicking on the phone number on the footer that allows one to make the call directly without having to type the numbers manually.